 Considerable damage also occurred in plantations and areas of natural regeneration.
 Important information on the vitality of forests is provided by the time series of the Crown Condition Survey (Waldzustandserhebung), which has been carried out since 1985.

 After 2018, the situation escalated further by the hot and dry year of 2019.
 At least 180,000 hectares of forest died and more than 100 million cubic metres of damage wood accumulated.
-Adding the expected damage for the current year 2020, the Federal Ministry of food and agriculture (BMEL) assumes that 160 million cubic metres of damage wood (harvest timber without bark) and an area of 245,000 hectares will have to be reforested.
+Including the damage for the year 2020, the Federal Ministry of Food and Agriculture (BMEL) assumes that 171 million cubic metres of damage wood (harvest timber without bark) and an area of 277,000 hectares will have to be reforested.

 This data is difficult to imagine due to its unpreceded magnitude.
-A comparisons may help: The damaged area of 245.000 hectares is almost equal to the total area of the German federal state of Saarland.
-A solid footbridge of 1 m width and 40 cm thickness, built from the 160 million cubic metres of damaged wood, would reach from the earth to the moon.
+Comparisons may help: The damaged area of 277.000 hectares is larger than the total area of the German federal state of Saarland.
+A solid footbridge of 1 m width and 45 cm thickness, built from the 171 million cubic metres of damaged wood, would reach from the earth to the moon.

 The term "Waldsterben" (forest dieback) is misleading.
 The current damage affects individual trees, groups of trees and, in the case of spruce monocultures, whole stands.
 However, the forests are not disappearing, but rather trees of other species can use the resulting gaps to grow, so that forest can once again develop.
 In the case of larger dead areas, plantations of new trees are used to reforest the area.
 Coping with the current damage, however, requires a high logistical and economic effort, which poses great challenges for forest management.

 The current damage is also not mainly caused by air pollutants and acid rain, as in the 1980s but by a changing climate and the increasingly extreme weather conditions.
 The long-term solution therefore is a drastic reduction of greenhouse gas emissions in order to limit warming.